mhv2408/youtube-clone/README.md

 ## Introduction

-Welcome to the YouTube Clone project!
+Hello!
 This project is a full-stack application designed to mimic core functionalities of YouTube, such as uploading, transcoding, and viewing videos.
-The primary goal of this project is to demonstrate proficiency in modern web development technologies and cloud services.
+The primary goal of this project is to test, demonstrate my proficiency in modern web development technologies and cloud services.

 ## Features